Hackerfox8100/HTB-Writups/Academy Notes/Attacking Common Applications/Attacking Common Applications.md

 	* unrealistic to individually navigate to them all
 	* can use `EyeWitness` and `Aquatone` to feed in raw Nmap XML scan output to inspect and screenshot all hosts much quicker
 		* can help narrow down
+* scope list could look like this:
+	* app.inlanefreight.local
+	* 10.129.201.50
 *